ejrayo/phil-address/README.md

 ## Acknowledgements

-This package’s underlying PSGC data is provided by the Philippine Statistics Authority (PSA).
+This package’s underlying PSGC data is provided by the Philippine Statistics Authority (PSA) - Publication date: 31 December 2024.
 Original dataset and publication details can be found at:
  - [Philippine Statistics Authority (PSA)](https://psa.gov.ph/classification/psgc)